CluelessBiker/project5-red-crayon/README.md

 ### Media
 - 404 Error Graphic from [PNG Tree](https://pngtree.com/freepng/404-error-interface-art-word-design_4043816.html)
-- Images for the Articles, Events & Posts made on the site have been accumulated from numerous sources on Twitter & Instgram.
-I do not have the information of the original content cresator for these memes.
+- Images for the Articles, Events & Posts made on the site have been accumulated from numerous sources on Twitter & Instagram.
+I do not have the information of the original content creator for these memes.